langwars/authentication-microservice/submissions/README.md

 You also create a new directory called `deeznats` in the `submissions/zig` directory and add your Zig code there along with any potential instructions on how to build it.

 If you want to also submit a JAI implementation and the `submissions/jai` directory does not exist yet, you just create it yourself, but you still create the necessary subdirectory with your GitHub username.

+## Additional Information

+- Other than the rules above, you can use any tricks to make your submission more performant.
+- If you have any questions, please ask them on the [Discord](https://discord.gg/3bpR9tkgTQ), or create an issue on GitHub.